What can I do Today as an Arts Advocate?

 - Americans for the Arts

-I’m serious.
-If you’re reading this on a weekday between 9:00a.m. and 6:00p.m., I’m probably at my desk.
-My direct line is 213.225.7580.
+Seriously.
 We try to move quickly, but sometimes there are advocacy alerts we haven’t posted, issues we know are coming up within a specific community, or an elected official who might need a reminder that her constituents care deeply about arts and culture.
 We try to keep track of ‘active advocates’ in council & school districts countywide and contact them first when we’re looking for something specific, such as a small delegation to visit their city councilmember.
-Call or email me to introduce yourself and I’ll make sure you’re receiving the information relevant to your interests and community.
+Call or email Arts for LA to introduce yourself and we'll make sure you’re receiving the information relevant to your interests and community.

-You know more about what’s happening in your community, so if there’s something we should be aware of and you don’t see it on our site… call me.
+You know more about what’s happening in your community, so if there’s something we should be aware of and you don’t see it on our site… let us know.

 - Buy the Arts License Plate.
 This is the primary revenue source for the California Arts Council, which funds arts and arts education in communities statewide.

 - Join Arts for LA as a member (or donate).
 Memberships start at $25 for individuals and $100 for organizations.
 Donations start at $10.